WeersmaLabIBD/Microbiome/Diet_Microbiome.md

 tax_LLD=tax_LLD4
 rowSums(tax_LLD)
 ```
 *3. Merge Taxonomy IBD and LLD:*
 *N.B.: Metaanalysis will need equal taxa in every cohort.
 IBD file has more taxa than LLDeep.
-These 2 files need to be merged by common columns i.e. taxa*
+These 2 files need to be merged by common columns i.e. taxa:*
 ```
 tax_I=as.data.frame(t(tax_IBD))  #set taxa as row.names
 tax_L=as.data.frame(t(tax_LLD))  #set taxa as row.names